AnasAlhasani/CoreNetwork/README.md

 ```
 ## Installation

+### CocoaPods

+[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
 To integrate CoreNetwork into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'CoreNetwork', :git => "https://github.com/AnasAlhasani/CoreNetwork"